 - experiment with adding other fresh herbs such as thyme, bay leaves, or fresh rosemary

-- I like my Greek Lamb and Potatoes topped with this thin sauce at the bottom of the Instant Pot but if you like you can remove the sauce from the pot to a sauce pan and thicken it with a cornstarch slurry of 1 tablespoon cornstarch with ¼ cup cold water.
+- gravy - I like my Greek lamb and potatoes topped with this thin sauce at the bottom of the Instant Pot but if you like you can remove the sauce from the pot to a sauce pan and thicken it with a cornstarch slurry of 1 tablespoon cornstarch with ¼ cup cold water.
 Bring to a simmer and add the slurry, stirring until the lamb gravy is thickened.

 Yes, because we are using the pressure cooker, there is no adjustment to the cooking time if your roast is bone-in instead of boneless.